actionhero/actionhero-tutorial/readme.md

 There are arrays of functions in actionhero which will be run before an after every action.
 Here, we only need a check before to see if an action should be run.
 You have access to the action itself, along with the connection.

-The middleware we created allows us to simply append `action.authenticated = true` to the action, and the middleware will be invoked.
+The middleware we created allows us to simply append `action.authenticated = true` to the action defintion, and the middleware will be invoked.

-Middlewares are invoked by adding them to the `api.actions.preProcessors.push(authenticationMiddleware);` array
+Middlewares are invoked by adding them to the `api.actions.addPreProcessor(authenticationMiddleware);` collection

 ## Creating Actions